 The PEAK TP7 is 2019’s most comfortable basketball shoe.
 That’s right – give me a pair of TP7s and I’ll play in those over a $150+ Nikey model ANY DAY of the week.
 Comfort-wise that is.
 But what about actual performance?
-Are they worth getting in 2021?
-Let’s break it all down.
+Are they worth getting in 2022 and beyond?

 SHOW TABLE OF CONTENTS

 Today I want to shed some light on those that aren’t aware/interested in PEAK, mostly thanks to Nikey’s, adidas’s, and Jordan’s marketing campaigns and clout to wear what’s “popping” right now.

 Hoopers that are looking for an affordable sneaker that brings sheer comfort on the court – let me present to you Tony Parker’s 7th signature shoe.
 I’ll analyze the shoe’s fit & comfort aspects, on-court performance, build quality & value for the price and explain to you why I think it’s still among the top dogs comfort-wise.

 Let’s begin with the need-to-know.
 The TP7 will be the most beloved among my fellow wide-foot people out there.
 You can already see the wider-than-usual platform externally but stepping inside, things are similar.

 I need to mention that I’m very wide-footed but going true to size with the TP7 meant a perfect fit width-wise along with a tad bit of space for my toes length-wise.
 EXACTLY the way I like it.
 No heel slippage, no containment issues, phew.
 You’d think there would be a catch since it’s not a well-known brand, right?

 Well, I hate to break it to you but the Swoosh is not the only brand making good basketball shoes.
 However, if you’re not a wide footer, the situation can be a bit different.